-Congressional action in Fiscal Years (FY) 2016 to 2021 has increased NEI’s enacted budget to $835.7 million—19 percent more than its pre-sequester FY2012 funding level of $702 million—meaning that over nine fiscal years it has averaged a 2.1 percent increase as compared to the average biomedical inflation rate of 2.7 percent, resulting in a loss of purchasing power.
-In fact, NEI’s FY2021 purchasing power is less than that in FY2012.
+Congressional action in Fiscal Years (FY) 2016 to 2022 has increased NEI’s enacted budget to $863.9 million—19 percent more than its pre-sequester FY2012 funding level of $702 million—meaning that over nine fiscal years it has averaged a 2.1 percent increase as compared to the average biomedical inflation rate of 2.7 percent, resulting in a loss of purchasing power.
+In fact, NEI’s FY2022 purchasing power is less than that in FY2012.

-07/12/2021 - (Washington, DC) Today, the National Alliance for Eye and Vision Research (NAEVR) issued a statement upon the Decem… Read More
+12/03/2021 - Update: President Bident signed the Continuing Resolution on Friday December 3.
+(Washington, DC) Today, the National Alliance for Eye and Vision Research (NAEVR) issued a statement upon the Decem… Read More

 12/03/2021 - On December 2, shortly before the Continuing Resolution (CR) that has been funding the government in Fiscal Year (FY) 2022 was set to expire at midnight on December 3, both the House (221-212) and th… Read More